Foreign Self-Employment Income Reporting Guide

 Get My Price Estimate

-If you conduct your business through a foreign LLC, your salary paid by the foreign LLC would not be subject to US self-employment tax.
-This income can also be excluded from US taxation using the Foreign Earned Income Exclusion.
+If you do business through a foreign corporation your salary may not be subject to US self-employment tax.
+Using the Foreign Earned Income Exclusion, this income can also be excluded from US tax.

 Get Help With Your Foreign Self-Employment Taxes